-A: A strong green card application will include all the necessary documentation to prove your eligibility for a green card.
+A strong green card application will include all the necessary documentation to prove your eligibility for a green card.
 This includes proof of your identity and proof of your relationship to a family member or employer in the United States.
 It is also important to have all your documents in order and to be prepared for your interview with a USCIS officer.
-Working with an immigration attorney can ensure that your application is as strong as possible and does not risk delays or denial.
+Working with a green card and visa attorney can ensure that your application is as strong as possible and does not risk delays or denial.

 The process of legally obtaining a green card can be complex and time-consuming.
 Therefore, it is important to have an experienced immigration attorney on your side to help guide you through the process and ensure that your application is as strong as possible.
 At U.S. Law Center, our team of experienced immigration attorneys has helped countless clients obtain their green cards.
 We know what it takes to finish the job and can get you the results you need.
 Contact us today to schedule an initial consultation with one of our immigration attorneys.